vitakid/jm/README.md

 - *Accessors* abstract reading from and writing to objects
 - *Mappers* map values from one representation to another
-- *Pipes* give you total control over synchronizing your objects and their JSON representations
+- *Syncers* give you total control over synchronizing your objects and their JSON representations

 `jm` strives to pick good defaults for you, but at the same time give you the